NATIVE JOLLOF RICE

 - Salt to taste

-Preheat the Palm Oil on a medium heat until it’s hot (not bleached)
+- Preheat the Palm oil on medium heat until it’s hot (not bleached)

-Stir in the ugwu/Kale and palm oil (optional) simmer for about 2 to 3 minutes on a low heat.
+- Stir in the ugwu/Kale and palm oil (optional) simmer for about 2 to 3 minutes on low heat.

 - Don’t be afraid to load your sauce with all these ingredients because the Rice will absorb all the flavors from the sauce to create a tasty Palm Oil.

-- For me, the rice cooked in 30 minutes, covered, over low heat.
-Of course other brands of rice will cook differently and everyone’s stove is different too.
-You can always check on the rice as it cooks and adjust the heat according to how your rice and stove cook.
+- For me, the rice cooked for 30 minutes, covered, over low heat.
+Of course, other brands of rice will cook differently and everyone’s stove is different too.
+You can always check on the rice as it cooks and adjusts the heat according to how your rice and stove cook.